Staples reveals some items from its upcoming Boxing Day sale

 HP Slim Desktop Computer — Save $150

-Cricut Joy Machine – $30 off Cricut Joy Machine and receive a free Joy Starter Tool Set with purchase, plus get 40% off select Cricut accessories and tools
+Cricut Joy Machine — $30 off Cricut Joy Machine and receive a free Joy Starter Tool Set with purchase, plus get 40 percent off select Cricut accessories and tools

 HP 23.8-inch FHD IPS Monitor — Save $40